 Conclusion

-The results of previous researches show that thymol and Phenolic compounds are as main compounds in thymus genus.
-In the present study, linalool composition with high percentage of samples belonging to the East Azarbaijan province, was introduced as a new chemotype.
-During our studies, the major compounds are monoterpenes and oxygenated compounds.
+The results of previous researches show that thymol and phenolic compounds are main compounds in thymus genus.
+In the present study, linalool composition with a high percentage of samples belonging to the East Azarbaijan province was introduced as a new chemotype.
+During our studies, the major compounds were monoterpenes and oxygenated compounds.
 According to the high application of linaloolin, we suggest that T. migricus essential oil belongs to this area and it can be used in the perfume industry.

 Acknowledgements